20+ Top HR Thought Leaders to Follow

 If so, I’d love to hear from you:

-• Who should I follow?
+• Who should I follow right now?

 • And who isn’t being heard enough but deserves a platform?